Management Groups

 Prerequisites

-• User must have read/write permission in the folder where the PowerShell script is present.
+• The user that is running the script must have read/write permission in the folder where the PowerShell script is present.

-• User must use UseCustomCredentials parameter if the current logged-in user does not have permission in 1E to create Management Groups.
+• The user that is running the script must have permission in 1E to create Management Groups.

-• If Windows Task Scheduler is used to run a script, then the scheduled task should provide the current logged-in user.
+• If Windows Task Scheduler is used to run the script, then the scheduled task should provide the current logged-in user.

 • Kid to Upn mapping should exist in the 1E Platform.